Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 The other problem that I ran into, was trying to meet the designs’ specifications.
 Specially, when working with the [toolbars](https://github.com/spyder-ide/ux-improvements/issues/28), figuring the right number for the pixels of margins and sizes was a challenge.
-I tried several values before finding one that closely matched the proposed mock-up only to realize later that “pixels” was not the best unit for the specifications.
+I tried several values before finding one that closely matched the proposed mock up only to realize later that “pixels” was not the best unit for the specifications.
 I ended up using “em” since it was more consistent across operating systems.
 Isabela, Stephanie and Carlos were part of this process as well.
 Between the